 If you’re ready to get started, click the links below.
 If you need more time to study before making your first trade, keep reading.

-Buy Sainsbury’s stock, right now
+Buy Sainsbury’s shares, right now

 Trade Sainsbury’s stock, right now